yashkumar1992/UdacityDRLProjects/README.md

 Each Agent:
 1. Ball over the net, => +0.1.
 2. Ball hit the ground or hits the ball out of bounds => -0.1. \
-Final Reward=> Maximum of Sore from Each Agent.
+Final Reward=> Maximum of Score from Each Agent.
 #### Goal
 An agent must get an average score of +0.5 over 100 consecutive episodes